pathnode42/JiggleGen-Documentary/docs/Quickstart.md

 <img src="/img/batch_01.jpg" alt="Installationsdialog">

 JiggleGen has now created a Proxymesh from your selected vertex group and created a 'Surface Deform' Modifier for your Target Mesh.
-All Proxymeshes will be stored in the collection 'JiggleGen Physics'.
-If you want to finetune and redo the generation, activate `Overwrite` and Adjust the settings in the 'Simulation Settings' Sub-Panel.
+All proxymeshes will be stored in the collection 'JiggleGen Physics'.
+If you want to finetune and redo the generation, activate `Overwrite` and adjust the settings in the 'Simulation Settings' Sub-Panel.
-Keep in mind that each Batch Entry will always use the selected Preset.
-If the preset selection is empty, it will use directly the values from the Sub-Panel.
-If you have selected a Preset, you will probably need to adjust this Preset first.
+Keep in mind that each Batch Entry will always use the selected preset.
+If the preset selection is empty, it will use the values directly from the Sub-Panel.
+If you have selected a Preset, you will need to adjust this Preset first.